Welcome to the homepage of the LGBT Studies Department at CCSF!

 In fall 1972, Instructor Dan Allen from City College of San Francisco's English Department developed one of the first gay literature courses in the country.
 When Allen stepped down a few years later due to illness, another instructor, Dr. Jack Collins, expanded CCSF's incipient gay and lesbian studies program to first two and then four courses.

 Among the initial offerings was a popular film class that attracted one hundred students.
 This, in the words of Dr. Collins, "impressed the college."
 The high enrollment rates and the support of a gay CCSF board member paved the way for the establishment in 1989 of the first Gay and Lesbian Studies Department in the United States.
-(The name was changed to Gay, Lesbian and Bisexual Studies Department in 1996.)
+(The name was changed to Gay, Lesbian and Bisexual Studies Department in 1996, and later changed to Lesbian, Gay, Bisexual and Transgender studies, to be more diversive.)
 The initial courses were offered off campus at a San Francisco middle school.

-Since its inception, the department has sought to expand its reach through collaboration with other "mainstream" departments, such as labor studies and anthropology.
-The current list of offerings includes interdisciplinary courses in biology (The Biology of HIV), English (Selected Topics in Gay and Lesbian Literature), sociology (Dying and Death in Society), history (Lesbian and Gay American History), and other disciplines.
+Since its inception, the department has sought to expand its reach through collaboration with other "mainstream" departments.
+The list of offerings includes interdisciplinary courses in Anthropology (ANTH20: LGBT Anthropology), Biology (BIO15: The Biology of HIV), Child Development and Family Studies (CDEV76: Supporting LGBT Families in Educational Settings), History (HIST45: LGBT American History), and other disciplines.
+See full list of courses HERE.

-In addition to adding expertise to the department's faculty, these offerings also help build support for the Gay & Lesbian Studies Department among the rest of the CCSF faculty.
+In addition to adding expertise to the department's faculty, these offerings also help build support for the LGBT Studies Department among the rest of the CCSF faculty.
 The department is also developing new courses to meet the needs and interests of people of color.

 The department's enrollment has declined over the past several years from its peak in the late 1980s.
-The faculty interprets this trend as a reflection of local demographic changes and is responding by offering courses that address new issues of interest and concern to San Francisco's gay, lesbian and bisexual communities, including older students who want more cultural courses and lesbian and gays of color who want education that addresses their particular situation and issues.
-In addition to course offerings, the department works closely with the School of Liberal Arts, which offers Funding Advice and Contact Person(s).
+The faculty interprets this trend as a reflection of local demographic changes and is responding by offering courses that address new issues of interest and concern to San Francisco's lesbian, gay, bisexual, transgender, and queer communities, including older students who want more cultural courses and LGBT communities of color who want education that addresses their particular situation and issues.
+In addition to course offerings, the department works closely with the School of Fine, Applied, and Communication Arts, which offers funding advice and contact person(s).

 Because of their high enrollment, the initial courses more than paid for themselves.
 Indeed their ability to generate funds for the college was noted by CCSF decision-makers and helped pave the way for establishing the department.
 The department and its students have also been supported by a $50,000 endowment from Dan Allen, the program's founder, who died some years ago.
 The endowment has paid for speakers and student scholarships.